alanmansour/GramAI/reports/README.md

 >
 > Answer:

-Compute engine is the backbone of GCP.We used Compute Engine to run our training.
+Compute engine is the backbone of GCP.
+We used Compute Engine to run our training.
 We tried both cpu and gpu training.
 For the cpu we used pytorch-latest-cpu image family.
 For gpu we used pytorch-latest-cpu image family.`-accelerator="type=nvidia-tesla-v100,count=1`There was some issue with gpu driver and the pytorch version used by our framework not being compatible.
 So we only trained our models on cpu.
 Once we are on the VM we git clone our project pip install the requirements then run the experiments.
 We can also use wandb in the VM by providing the key when asked for it.
 However, the training was as slow as on our machines so it did not help much.
 ### Question 19

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.**